compound-finance/compound-protocol/README.md

 - PriceOracleProxy is a fork of [Cream Oracle](https://github.com/CreamFi/compound-protocol/blob/90da68ceaff949d1c8dd155e8729fc7cb4fb9ddb/contracts/PriceOracle/PriceOracleProxy.sol)
 - Changed `block.number` to `block.timestamp` for COMP distribution and Interest rates so it's can run on blockchains with different or variable blocktimes
 - Added CWrappedNative a CToken that can handle both ETH and wETH
+- Implemented EIP-1967 for CErc20Delegator and CWrappedNativeDelegator so future upgrades are easier

 Contracts
 =========